d12frosted/elpa-mirror/gnu/llm-readme.txt

   [Ollama] is a way to run large language models locally.
 There are [many different models] you can use with it.
 You set it up with the following parameters:
+  • `:host': The host that ollama is run on.
+This is optional and will default to localhost.
-  • `:port': The localhost port that ollama is run on.
+  • `:port': The port that ollama is run on.
 This is optional and will default to the default ollama port.
-  • `:chat-mode': The model name to use for chat.
+  • `:chat-model': The model name to use for chat.
 This is not optional for chat use, since there is no default.
   • `:embedding-model': The model name to use for embeddings.
 This is not optional for embedding use, since there is no default.